Current Market Trends

 This becomes important, notably when it comes to Government tenders.
 In line with trying to procure as much local content and to procure as far down the supply chain as possible from local entities that were formerly excluded from the economy under the previous regime, U.S. companies should consider a local partner with BEE certification.
 Most local healthcare companies will have some form of this.

 Until recently, with the exception of electro-magnetic devices, these products did not require registration at all!
-However, new legislation has been introduced, which also include In-Vitro Diagnostic devices.
-For more information, please see here.
+However, new legislation has been introduced, which also includes In-Vitro Diagnostic devices.

 U.S. Commercial Service Contact Information